How to play to your strengths this year

 It’s a book for which you’ll want your own copy, not just because you want to make notes & complete the cover with your top 5 strengths, but also because each book has a unique code for you to use to complete an online ‘strengths finder’ test.

-This can be self-defeating for two reasons: first, it often fails – you are asking the person to ‘swim upstream’ against their natural personality which is rarely sustainable; second, that it means people assume they have to be like others in the organisation & so often neglect playing to their natural strengths where they could really excel.
+This can be self-defeating for two reasons: first, it often fails – you are asking the person to ‘swim upstream’ against their natural personality which is rarely sustainable; second, that it means people assume they have to be like others in the organisation & so often neglect to play to their natural strengths where they could really excel.

 Fortunately, more progressive employers are beginning to see the value of diversity in workforces & realising that high performing leaders will be ‘spiky’, not meaning difficult to deal with but rather they excel in certain areas & are weaker in others.
 It also feels easier & more fun to embrace your natural strengths & play to those in how you achieve your goals – so it’s much easier to maintain motivation.

 The majority of this book is then a reference guide for each of the 34 strengths which anyone may find identified by taking the Strength Finders online questionnaire.
-That test helps you identify your top 5 strengths (based on your ‘gut reaction’ quick honest answers) and usefully, when you remove the dust cover, the front cover of this little hardback has space for you to write your top 5 strengths.
+That test helps you identify your top 5 strengths (based on your ‘gut reaction’ quick honest answers) and usefully when you remove the dust cover, the front cover of this little hardback has space for you to write your top 5 strengths.
 For me, those are:

 It’s important for the achievers/perfectionists amongst us to realise that there are no right or wrong answers here, no ideal list of strengths that are better to have than others.
 The point of this approach is to find the combination of 5 which fit you.
 All 34 strengths have benefits and if you can restrain any natural inclination to think in terms of implied weaknesses (because we are all so used to criticising ourselves) then you can embrace the opportunities these natural strengths give you.